Skip to Main Content

 Referencing links what you read with what you write.

-At university you're expected to research widely and build your knowledge from the expertise of others.
+At university you are expected to research widely and build your knowledge from the expertise of others.

-• to allow you or someone else to find the source of your information
+• to allow you or the reader to find the source of your information

-• to avoid plagiarism by acknowledging that you’ve used the ideas and work of others
+• to avoid plagiarism by acknowledging that you have used the ideas and work of others

 • to strengthen your arguments and add credibility by referring to expert ideas